burcukutluay/pokeSearchApp/README.md

 pokeSearchApp uses pokeFW framework, which is attached as XCFramework by adding existing frameworks to the project.

-To include a framework to Xcode project, choose Project > Add to Project and select the framework directory.
+>To include a framework to Xcode project, choose Project > Add to Project and select the framework directory.
-Alternatively, you can control-click your project group and choose Add Files > Existing Frameworks from the contextual menu.
+>Alternatively, you can control-click your project group and choose Add Files > Existing Frameworks from the contextual menu.

+For more information about pokeFW framework, follow the link: [pokeFW](https://github.com/burcukutluay/pokeFW/)

 ## pokeSearchApp How to Use